GulnaraVarshavskaya/GulnaraVarshavskaya/README.md

 ### Hi there!
 I'm Gulnara 👩🏻‍💻

- I'm a frontend developer and UX/UI Designer with a passion for creating pixel-perfect code.
+ I'm a frontend developer and UX/UI Designer with a passion to create pixel-perfect UI.